Software Defined Internet Exchange

 FlowSpec is also suitable for dropping amplification-type attacks.
 These attacks do not need to be sent to scrubbing systems and can be handled by FlowSpec by matching the traffic pattern and filtering at the edge.

 With BGP Flowspec for DDoS BGP redirects, we have a more granular approach to mitigating DDoS attacks than old-school methods.
 This is accomplished by a specific definition of flows based on Layer 3 and 4 matching criteria and actions configured on the FlowSpec server.
-The rules are automatically redistributed to FlowSpec clients using MP-BGP (SAFI 133) so the clients can take action defined in the rules.
+The rules are automatically redistributed to FlowSpec clients using MP-BGP (SAFI 133) so the clients can take action defined in the flow rules.

 Summary: BGP FlowSpec